rileydeman/obskeyhold.py/README.md

-# todolist.py
+# obskeyhold.py
-A To Do List application made with Python as small own exercise for learning the language!
+A obs studio keyhold program made with Python as small own exercise for learning the language!

 ## ⚠️ License Notice